 MOA now provides dual-aligned audit programs to streamline compliance and self-assessment processes for organisations that provide both aged care and NDIS supports.

 Under the National Disability Insurance Scheme (Quality and Safeguards Commission and Other Measures) Transitional Rules 2018, all residential aged care providers who were providing support to NDIS participants on 1 December 2020 received automatic NDIS registration for assistance with daily living in a group or shared living environment, while new providers of dual supports will need to apply.
 These services are now required to demonstrate compliance with the NDIS Practice Standards and Quality Indicators as well as the Aged Care Quality Standards (ACQS).
 Similarly, MOA recognises that many organisations who provide Home Care also deliver NDIS supports, and so are maintaining quality management systems that need to meet both sets of standards.

 While recent updates, such as changes to restrictive practices in aged care and the introduction of infection prevention and control requirements for NDIS providers, have brought these two regulatory approaches into closer alignment, the intersection of the two systems can still present compliance challenges.
 To support our partner providers in maintaining compliance and continuously improving outcomes for consumers, MOA has developed dual-aligned audit programs based on our existing ACQS schedules.
 These programs focus on integrating the outcomes and indicators of the NDIS Practice Standards with the requirements of the ACQS, minimising the additional administrative burden on providers.

 Our dual-aligned programs offer quality management solutions tailored to both residential and home care services.

-If you would like to find out more or subscribe to one of our dual-aligned programs, please complete the form below, and one of our team will be in contact.
+To find out more or subscribe to one of our dual-aligned programs, please complete the form below, and one of our team will be in touch.